 - Comments: has a character that's intriguing, the sherry presence is mainly in the nose, subtler in the taste; with water, alcohol prickle is suppressed so a stronger woodland presence rises, slightly evergreen, the last taste is of grassy hillsides

-Many thanks to Sam Filmus and Vlad Metrik (I hope you enjoyed the scones)...and to Joshua Hatton, I'll bake you scones anytime!
+Many thanks to Sam Filmus and Vlad Metrik.
+I hope you enjoyed the scones).
+And to Joshua Hatton, I'll bake for you anytime!

 Slainté!
 L’chaim!
 Cheers!

 Related Tasting Notes